uvmetal/neo-burner/README.md

 ## Build

 Only build the software.
 Do not package it.
-Note: this is still being tested.
-Stick to `yarn dev` if you need to generate some paper wallets for an event.

 `yarn prepack` or `yarn build`

 ## Create the Package

-This isn't necessary for this project, but is left to be reviewed for later.
+To build a Linux .deb package for amd64 run the command below.
+Note: this is still being tested.
+It should work at this point on Ubuntu 18.04, but stick to `yarn dev` if you need to generate some paper wallets for an event and `yarn dist` isn't working.
+NOTE: dark mode doesn't work in the dist .deb package.

 To build and package a distribution file with Electron and send it to the `./dist/` folder do:

-`yarn package`
+`yarn dist`

 ## Run or Install the Package

 This isn't necessary for this project, but is left to be reviewed for later.
+You may need to change the version number in your package name, i.e.: `neo-burner\ 0.0.4.AppImage` to whatever you see in the `./dist` folder.

 The following should be suitable to install on Linux.
 This has been tested on Ubuntu 18.04

 ```
 cd ./dist
-./\ 0.1.0.AppImage
+./neo-burner\ 0.9.0.AppImage
 ```

 For complete installation on Ubuntu 18.04 Linux to default directory /opt/ use:

 ```
 cd ./dist
-sudo dpkg -i _0.1.0_amd64.deb
+sudo dpkg -i neo-burner_0.9.0_amd64.deb
 sudo chown -R youruser.youruser /opt//
 ```